PX4/PX4-user_guide/en/flight_controller/ocpoc_zynq.md

-# Aerotenna OcPoC-Zynq Mini Flight Controller
+# Aerotenna OcPoC-Zynq Mini Flight Controller (Discontinued)

 :::warning
 This flight controller has been [discontinued](../flight_controller/autopilot_experimental.md) and is no longer commercially available.